Step 1: Begin

 In this guide, we show you how to install an AC-powered EX4400 switch with the fan modules and a power supply preinstalled.
 If you need instructions for installing fans, power supplies, and optional extension modules, see the EX4400 Switch Hardware Guide.

-Here are some details about the port configurations for the EX4400 switch models:
+Here are the port configuration details for the EX4400 switch models:

 EX4400-24T and EX4400-24P